gitbls/sdm/Docs/Disk-Encryption.md

 Although encryption does increase security, there are some challenges, such as:

 * The rootfs passphrase must be typed **on the console** *every* time the Pi reboots.
-If you don't want to type a passphrase, you can use a Yubikey or a USB Keyfile Disk
+If you don't want to type a passphrase, you can use a Yubikey, a USB Keyfile Disk, or Network Bound Disk Encryption (NBDE) unlock.
 * If you want to use a passphrase on a headless Pi, you can use SSH to enter the passphrase remotely.
 Details below
 * At-rest encryption does not make the running system any more secure
 * This tool does not provide any way to undo disk encryption if you decide you don't want it